shopsys/shopsys/docs/administration/grid-data-sources.md

 ## [`QueryBuilderWithRowManipulatorDataSource`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Component/Grid/QueryBuilderWithRowManipulatorDataSource.php)
-This data source is created from query builder as well, and on top of it, it allows to define a callback that is applied on each row so additional data can be set this way, e.g. you can add some calculated price into the data set.
+This data source is created from query builder as well, and on top of it, it allows to define a callback that is applied on each row so additional data can be set this way, e.g., you can add some calculated price into the data set.
 ### Example of usage
 ```php
 /** @var Shopsys\FrameworkBundle\Model\Transport\TransportRepository $transportRepository */